spawnfest/fluffytrain/README.md

 # Disclaimer

-GPT-4, and any other LLMs, make mistakes.
-Don't expect the software provide to work on very complex requests.
+GPT-4, and any other Large Language Models (LLMs), make mistakes.
+Don't expect the software provided to work on very complex requests.

 # The Story